Primer Ending, Explained

 Final Thoughts

 Films like ‘Primer’ are not made every day.
-While some may argue that why make a film that isn’t meant to be understood by everyone.
-My counter-argument to that is why should every film be for everyone.
-If you don’t have the patience or the willingness to invest your mind and time into a film then certainly avoid ‘Primer’.
+At the same time, some may argue that why to make a film that isn’t meant to be understood by everyone?
+My counter-argument to that is why every film should be for everyone.
+If you don’t have the patience or the willingness to invest your mind and time into a film, then certainly avoid ‘Primer’.
 But if you do, there can’t be a better mental exercise than ‘Primer’.
 For those who want to delve deeper, here’s an actual research paper that talks about ‘Primer’ in great mathematical detail and here’s a detailed chart explaining all the timelines.
 Another chart that you can find here explains both the timeline and the plot.
 For others, who have had enough of ‘Primer’, I would suggest watching Shane Carruth second film ‘Upstream Color’, which in my opinion (that you can read here) is even a better film than Primer.

 Read More: ‘Donnie Darko’, Explained